barryclark/jekyll-now/findorthologs.md

 <div class="More">
 <h5>About</h5>

-    <p>FindOrthologs displays multispecies orthologs to a reference human gene according to diverse ortholog sorting algorithms.</p>
+    <p>FindOrthologs displays multispecies orthologs to a reference human protein coding gene according to diverse ortholog sorting algorithms.</p>
     </p>
     <img src="https://cloud.githubusercontent.com/assets/11052278/8070776/a983d0e8-0ec9-11e5-8086-02e04b0fa248.png" alt="simplified example table"><br>
     <sub><i>Simplified example table of ortholog calls from three algorithms.
 Rows: Proteins called as orthologous to the reference human protein, here P04637/P53_HUMAN.
-Columns:"ACC" = UniProt Accession, "ENTRY_NAME" = UniProt Entry Name, "ROW_COUNT" = The count of databases which call that row's protein as an ortholog to the reference gene  </i> </sub> <br><br>
+Columns:"ACC" = UniProt Accession, "ENTRY_NAME" = UniProt Entry Name, "ROW_COUNT" = The count of databases which call that row's protein as an ortholog to the reference protein  </i> </sub> <br><br>

      <p>
     Tables indexed by UniProt Accession are currently available for the <a href="https://raw.githubusercontent.com/clairemcwhite/clairemcwhite.github.io/master/humanProteomeDetails.tsv">20,188 human protein coding genes</a> from the 2015 release of the UniProt reviewed human proteome ("UP000005640").

     <p>

-    Tables are created by searching for a gene within ortholog databases, and listing genes named as orthologs to it according to each database.
-Table rows contain putative orthologs, labeled by Uniprot Accession, Uniprot Gene Name, and number of databases where that gene was called as an ortholog to the query gene.
-A gene which is called as an ortholog by a database will have a "1" in that database's column.
+    Tables are created by searching for a gene within ortholog lists, and listing genes named as orthologs to it according to each database.
+Table rows contain putative orthologs, labeled by Uniprot Accession, Uniprot Entry Name, and number of databases where that gene was called as an ortholog to the query.
+A protein which is called as an ortholog by a database will have a "1" in that database's column.
     </p>

 </div>